mahmdlaf84/gnetwork/gpang-network-v3.6/README.md

 - **Deterministic zero proofs** — Each transaction carries a `zero_proof` object that hashes the payload, gas metadata, and payer into a deterministic digest.
 The ledger re-computes and verifies this digest before accepting a transaction, providing lightweight tamper detection without external cryptography libraries.
 - **Automatic payer inference** — By default the RPC service infers a payer (e.g. `from` on transfers, provider owners on segment receipts) so CLI users are not forced to pass extra flags, while power users can still provide explicit overrides for multi-account workflows.

+## Smart Contracts, Custom Tokens & Treasury Controls

+- **Immutable contract registry** — Users can deploy arbitrary smart contract source via `contract deploy`.
+The ledger persists the code, metadata, and hash alongside a deterministic identifier and exposes `/contracts` plus `/contracts/events` so explorers can audit execution history.
+Every invocation emits an immutable event with the payload digest, preserving tamper evidence for task-proof consensus.
+- **Token factory with platform support** — `token create` registers fungible assets with configurable decimals, optional platform status, and optional linkage to a contract.
+Platform tokens automatically fund the treasury, while community tokens credit the issuer.
+Minting requires the recorded owner as authority so supplies remain provably controlled.
+- **Treasury deposits and withdrawals** — The treasury tracks balances for built-in and custom tokens.
+Operators can push rewards into reserves (`treasury deposit`) and withdraw under stake- or owner-based authorization (`treasury withdraw`).
+The explorer exposes aggregate balances, while the ledger enforces stake-backed approvals for native assets and owner checks for custom ones.

 ## Explorer

 Open `explorer/index.html` in a browser.
-The dashboard polls the REST API every 5 seconds to visualize blocks, providers, nodes, tasks, and treasury balances.
+The dashboard polls the REST API every 5 seconds to visualize blocks, providers, nodes, tasks, smart contracts, token registries, and treasury balances.

 ## REST API Overview